kubeflow/katib/README.md

 ## Quickstart to run tfjob and pytorch operator jobs in Katib

-For running tfjob and pytorch operator jobs in Katib you have to install their packages.
+For running tfjob and pytorch operator jobs in Katib, you have to install their packages.

 In your Ksonnet app root, run the following